 L’Aura de Cambon Vineyards, Terroir, Grapes, Winemaking

-The Left Bank vineyard of L’Aura de Cambon is tiny.
+The Left Bank vineyard of L’Aura de Cambon is planted to 50% Cabernet Sauvignon and 50% Merlot.
 Located in the Cantenac sector, the vineyard is only .5 hectares.
-The vineyard is planted to 50% Cabernet Sauvignon and 50% Merlot.
 The terroir is mostly gravel with clay soil.
 The vineyard is planted to a vine density of 8,000 vines per hectare.

 When to Drink Chateau L’Aura de Cambon, Anticipated Maturity, Decanting Time

 Chateau L’Aura de Cambon can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1-2 hours, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.